Optimal design for linear models via gradient flow: Optimal design via gradient flow

-(The second line is due to the Jacobi's formula for derivative of matrix determinant, while the third line is by applying the derivative of log function.)
-We then have the linear difference term for $F^D$:
+where we used Jacobi's formula for derivative of matrix determinant, and the $O(\epsilon^2)$ term depends only on spectral information of $\mA$ and is independent of $\eta$.
+Comparing with~\eqref{eqn: Frechet derivative}, we then have the linear difference term for $F^D$:

-(The second step above is similar to the penultimate equality in \eqref{eqn: A difference}.)
-We finally obtain the D design derivative: